-16. IPL's current depreciation accrual rates were approved pursuant to the Commission's 44576 Order.
+17. IPL's current depreciation accrual rates were approved by the Commission's44576 Order.

-17. IPL files a quarterly Fuel Adjustment Clause ("FAC") proceeding (docketed as Cause No. 38703 FAC [X]) in accordance with Ind.
+18. IPL files a quarterly Fuel Adjustment Clause ("FAC") proceeding (docketed as Cause No. 38703 FAC [X]) in accordance with Ind.
 Code § 8-1-2-42(d) (Standard Contract Rider No. 6) to adjust its rates to account for fluctuations in its fuel costs.
 IPL also files adjustments to riders set forth in its Commission-approved tariff.
 These riders adjust IPL's rates for service to timely recover changes in certain costs associated with the provision of service.